Skip to main content

 Overview

-If you have a lease with multiple tenants and one moves out, you will want to remove the tenant from the lease without ending the lease for the remaining tenants.
-In DoorLoop, moving a tenant out of a lease and keeping all the relevant information related to the move-out is easy.
+If you have a lease with multiple tenants and one of them moves out, you will want to remove that tenant from the lease without terminating the lease for the remaining tenants.

 The Steps

-3. Click on the Tenants tab and click the Move-out Tenant button.
+3. On the lease, click on the Tenants tab and click the Move-Out Tenant button.

 4. Click the + Add Tenant button to select which tenant to remove.
-You can add as many tenants as needed to move them all out.
+You can add as many tenants as needed to move them all out at once.
+(There must be at least 1 tenant left on the lease.)

 5. Enter the Notice date to record when the tenant gave you their move-out notice.
 Use the Move-out date to enter when the tenant actually left the property.